 17 Mark Haworth-Booth, Photography: An Independent Art (London: V&A Publications, 1997), 102.

-Albumen photograph, Eugène Atget, late 19th century or early 20th century, Sign of a shop, Quai Bourbon, Paris, France
+Albumen photograph by Eugène Atget, late 19th century or early 20th century, Shop front, Quai Bourbon, Paris, France

 Bibliographic References (Citation, Note/Abstract, NAL no)

 Szarkowski, John and Maria Morris Hambourg.
 The Work of Atget: Volumes 1-4.
 New York: The Museum of Modern Art, 1981-85.

 Szarkowski, John.
 Atget.
 New York: The Museum of Modern Art & Callaway, 2000.